-Character meals at Walt Disney World parks or resorts are a great way for your family to meet several Disney characters, especially if you have young children as there’s no waiting in a queue and they just come to you while you have your meal.
-One of the three character meals we booked during our May 2017 trip to Orlando was at the ‘Ohana in the Polynesian Village Resort, where we met Mickey, Pluto, Lilo and Stitch while having a family style breakfast.
-In this post, I’ll be sharing a review on our experience at the ‘Ohana;
+Character meals at Walt Disney World parks or resorts are a great way for your family to meet several Disney characters.
+One of the three Disney character meals we booked during our family holiday in Orlando was the ‘Ohana Character Breakfast at Disney’s Polynesian Village Resort.

-We were first served pineapple bread, a plate of fresh fruit, and some fruit juice, which was a blend of passion fruit juice, orange juice and guava juice.
+We were first served freshly made pineapple-coconut breakfast bread, a plate of fresh fruit, and Ohana’s popular POG fruit juice.
+The POG juice is a blend of passion fruit juice, orange juice and guava nectar.

-Breakfast was served in a big pan: waffles, bacon, sausages, biscuits and scrambled eggs to share family style.
+Breakfast was served in a big pan: Mickey-shaped waffles, bacon, pork sausage links, biscuits and scrambled eggs to share family style.
 It is a good value in that you can keep having the items topped up and served to your table.

 Our waiter was very accommodating when Mr. G asked to have something other than what was offered on the platter.
 He brought over a pan, the same huge size as the one above, full of egg whites, and also continued to check in to see if we wanted anything topped up.

-As for the character experience at ‘Ohana, the characters were wonderful at engaging with 3 1/2 year old Little T and taking the time to sign autographs and take photos.
-Our table was a bit tucked away from everyone else, so we were always the last to meet the characters, but the restaurant manager checked in regularly with us and made sure we were seen.
+As for the character experience at ‘Ohana, the characters were wonderful at engaging with 3 1/2 year old Little T. Each character took the time to sign autographs and take plenty of photos with us.
+Our table was a bit tucked away from everyone else, but the restaurant manager checked in regularly and made sure had our chance to meet each character.

-Tip: Bring an autograph book for the characters to sign.
+Tip: Bring an autograph book or other memorabilia for the characters to sign.
 There are some that you can also add photos and other mementos to that make a wonderful souvenir.
-You can find customizable autograph books on Etsy or, of course, purchase ones at the resorts or parks, with prices ranging from $8 to $17.
+You can find customizable autograph books on Etsy or, of course, purchase ones at the resorts or parks, with prices ranging from $8 to $20.

 Little T absolutely loved seeing the characters and asking for their autographs.
 He actually didn’t really eat until the very end, because he was mesmerized watching the characters moving around the room.